Znerf/mapreduce-eg/README.md

 ## Test datasets

-Testing .txt files are not included in this repo because of it's sizes but will be provided upon request
+Testing .txt files are not included in this repo because of its sizes but will be provided upon request

 ## Help